smithy-lang/smithy-rs/design/src/docs/instrumentation.md

 ## Spans over the Request/Response lifecycle

-Smithy Rust is built on top of [tower](https://github.com/tower-rs/tower), which means that middleware can be used to encompass different periods of the lifecycle of the request and response and identify them with a `Span`.
+Smithy Rust is built on top of [`tower`](https://github.com/tower-rs/tower), which means that middleware can be used to encompass different periods of the lifecycle of the request and response and identify them with a span.

-An open-source example of such a middleware is [TraceLayer](https://docs.rs/tower-http/latest/tower_http/trace/struct.TraceLayer.html) provided by the [tower-http](https://docs.rs/tower-http/latest/tower_http/) crate.
+An open-source example of such a middleware is [`TraceLayer`](https://docs.rs/tower-http/latest/tower_http/trace/struct.TraceLayer.html) provided by the [`tower-http`](https://docs.rs/tower-http/latest/tower_http/) crate.

 Smithy provides an out-the-box middleware which:

-* Opens a DEBUG level span, prior to request handling, including the operation name and request URI and headers.
+- Opens a DEBUG level span, prior to request handling, including the operation name and request URI and headers.
-* Emits a DEBUG level event, after to request handling, including the response headers and status code.
+- Emits a DEBUG level event, after to request handling, including the response headers and status code.

 This is applied by default and can be enabled and disabled by filtering on `aws_smithy_http_server::logging`.